-Idaho Area Code Overlay
+New Idaho Area Code Overlay and 10-digit Dialing

-What will you need to do?
+What you need to do

 *Please note that Silver Star security customers already have 10-digit numbers programmed into security equipment that was installed by Silver Star or that currently subscribes to Silver Star monitoring service.
 If you have special panic programming to contact the local authorities, you should double check that all 10 digits of the number have been included.
 911 will still work with just three digits.